freelyavailable/codeQuiz/README.md

 # Known bugs[1]

 -   If user scores 0 or times out the submit initials field still appears.
-This needs to be fixed in the next release.
+This need to be changed in the next release.

 # Troubleshooting[7]